What’s The Best Thing To Do With Inherited Money?

 What not to do?
 After receiving a sudden windfall, individuals are often tempted to pay off their mortgage.
 But in comparison with the other ways to invest or utilize the funds, it usually isn’t the best option.
 Especially coming off of a prolonged period of ultra-low interest rates, many homeowners already refinanced into low fixed rate mortgages.

-If you inherit an IRA, 401(k), or other type of retirement account from a parent, you must take the inheritance in 10 years.
-The IRS is also proposing changes that would require beneficiaries to take annual withdrawals during the 10-year window.
+If you inherit an IRA, 401(k), or other type of retirement account from a parent who passed away after 2019, you must take the inheritance in 10 years.
+(There are a few exceptions).
+The IRS is also proposing changes that would require beneficiaries to take annual withdrawals during the 10-year window though if enacted, changes wouldn’t apply until 2025.
 Although options are limited, there are some strategies to maximize the benefits of inheriting a retirement account from a non-spouse.

-Some of the best things to do after inheriting a retirement account from a parent:
+Options after inheriting a retirement account from a parent

 • Monitor changes in tax law in case annual required minimum distributions become law